 You often see “sales and use tax” used together in the same sentence like “peanut butter and jelly.”
 But use tax is like sales tax’s less popular little brother.
 Until now.
 We’re devoting a whole blog post to demystifying “use tax” and explaining why online sellers need to understand this concept.

 As consumers, we are accustomed to paying “sales” tax on the purchases we make at local retailers.
-Retailers in the 45 states that impose sales tax collect sales tax as a fiduciary for the state revenue agency.
+Retailers in the forty-six states (plus DC) that impose sales tax collect sales tax as a fiduciary for the state revenue agency.
 In layman’s terms, that means that when the retailer collects the sales tax they are acting as a agent for the state revenue agency and they are holding state revenue until it is remitted.
 “Consumer use” tax, on the other hand, is the tax paid directly to the state by the purchaser when the retailer does not charge the appropriate sales tax at the time of the sale.

 In other words, just because you, as a consumer, don’t have to pay sales tax on a purchase doesn’t mean a tax isn’t due on that purchase.